HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 }
 ```

-To perform a constant mutation, we randomly select a constant register and mutate its value with our constantMutationFunc.
+To perform a constant mutation, we randomly select a constant register and mutate its value with our constantMutationFunc:

 ```
 else -> {